agoering/spice-pinball/docs/theramin.md

 layout: docs
 title: RGB Theramin
 prev_section: maketones
-next_section: sessionc
+next_section: supplies-c
 permalink: /docs/theramin/
 ---

-Since speakerValue will be between 100 and 1023, we can use ```tone()``` to write directly to the speaker.
-We do that like so:
+Since speakerValue will be between 100 and 1023, we can use ```tone()``` to write directly to the speaker, like so:

 ```tone(speakerPin,speakerValue,100);
 ```

 That writes ```speakerValue``` to ```speakerPin``` for ```100``` milliseconds.

 Ok, let's have fun!
-Plug pin 8 from Arduino to the free leg of the pin (the one that's not grounded).
-And have fun with your RGB theramin!
+Connect Arduino pin 8 to the free leg of the pin (the one that's not grounded).
+If you've moved your board around, you may need to recalibrate your LED.

+Have fun with your RGB theramin!